So you lowered your cost per lead (CPL) – Congratulations! Here’s your digital marketing trophy.

 The Next Generation of Lead

 And then there’s the value of the lead type.
 What is the value of an eBook lead, a proposal request lead (are they just browsing?), an online demo, and a phone call?
 And where do these different leads fall in the funnel?
-An online demo given that results in a close has a lot more value than a middle-funnel sales demo given to a wider audience.
-Thus, CPL is an irrelevant metric that can often lead marketing teams to optimize towards the easier but lower value lead types.
+An online demo show results in a close has a lot more value than a middle-funnel sales demo given to a wider audience.
+Thus, CPL is an irrelevant metric that can often lead marketing teams to optimize toward the easier but lower value lead types.

-A powerful lead generation system may produces a ton of leads, but may not drive the end goal, a closed sale.
+A powerful lead generation system may produce a ton of leads, but may not drive the end goal, a closed sale.
 It’s vital to understand the conversion rate by each channel and the average lead value per channel.
 But it’s also to understand even channel leads may need to be broken down to understand the channel’s true value.

 Forget CPL, What’s the ROAS?